TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 * Currently only WCF applications are supported.
 We plan to extend this to any Visual Studio project type in future releases.

-This article applies to Rhetos framework version 4.0 and later.
-For **older** versions see article [Create your first Rhetos application](Create-your-first-Rhetos-application).
+This article applies to **Rhetos framework v4.0** and later versions.
+For older versions see article [Create your first Rhetos application](Create-your-first-Rhetos-application).

 Contents: